-Choosing new windows can often be a purely aesthetic endeavour as they undoubtedly improve the appearance of your home both inside and out.
+Choosing new sash windows, casements or doors can often be a purely aesthetic endeavour as they undoubtedly improve the appearance of your home both inside and out.
 The other most important factor to consider is always how they perform, especially in relation to energy efficiency.
 We thought we’d take some time to explain the science behind the ‘low emissivity-coating’ technique used to ensure our glass gives the best possible performance long term, as well as looking good.

 Energy saving from the outset

 The immediate ideas around new windows and energy efficiency mostly concentrate on the whole unit provided.
 A full box replacement immediately cuts out the drafts older windows tend to have.
 The glass discussion comes soon after, albeit with two main stipulations – energy saving potential and noise reduction.